kapoorkrish/kapoorkrish/README.md

 ![](hey_there.gif)

 ## About Me
-I’m a UC Berkeley freshman studying Electrical Engineering and Computer Science, passionate about bringing bold ideas to life.
-My mission is not only to improve existing systems but to innovate and help shape the future we dream of.
+I’m a UC Berkeley freshman studying Electrical Engineering and Computer Science, passionate about making bold ideas a reality.
+Rather than aim for incremental improvement, I strive to innovate and help shape a future we dream of.
+Feel free to reach out!

-With experience in embedded systems, CAD & 3D printing, and several programming languages (C, C++, Arduino, Python, Java, JavaScript, Swift), I aim to apply my skills toward my interests in space exploration and machine learning, redefining the limits of possibility.

 ###
 <div align="center">